sils/matthew/README.md

 What you get when you clone this is a very early prototype.
 It is badly coded and if I dont throw away this prototype completely I'm a jerk.
 In addition it is even uncertain if I abandon this project at some point.
 Dont throw your time in here if its not for fun.
+The syntax will probably change as well in the future.